MENU

 Physical hazards can include hard or sharp objects in food that may result in personal injuries.
 Such objects, if present, are removed during the sorting and culling of citrus fruit.

-While acknowledging the potential for chemical and physical hazards to exist, the FSMA PSR focuses exclusively on biological hazards and relies on proper implementation of GAPs programs to prevent the introduction of chemical or physical hazards into the food supply.
+While acknowledging the potential for chemical and physical hazards to be present, the FSMA PSR focuses mainly on biological hazards and relies on the proper implementation of GAPs programs to prevent the introduction of chemical or physical hazards into the food supply.

 GAPs Topics